Poland's ruling party leader promises voters more benefits ahead of fall election

-WARSAW, Poland -- The leader of Poland's conservative ruling party promised voters Sunday a range of new benefits, including a large increase in a popular cash benefit for families with children.
+WARSAW, Poland -- The leader of Poland's conservative ruling party on Sunday promised voters a range of new benefits, including a large increase in cash benefit for families with children.

 Law and Justice party leader Jaroslaw Kaczynski said at a party convention that he intends to raise the 500 zlotys ($120) that parents receive monthly for each child under 18 to 800 zlotys ($192) starting in January.